jimbro1000/Dragon32Rev3/README.md

 components can then be fitted and should work without further alteration.

+The required JED file for the GAL22V10 that drives the memory banking is in the CPLD folder of the project.

 ### Video PIA ###

 One of the possible features of the board is to support an